 - Material/Issuer Events

-Note that for some individual bond types such as municipal bonds and corporate bonds, additional CUSIP-specific and issuer-specific reports are available on the right side of the bond details page, provided by S&P (login required), as illustrated in the sample municipal report (image on the right).
+Note that for some individual bond types such as municipal bonds and corporate bonds, additional CUSIP-specific and issuer-specific reports are available on the right side of the bond details page, provided by Moody's (login required), as illustrated in the sample municipal report (image on the right).

 Second, you can access trading-related data on the Price & Performance tab on the bond details page or on the main results page.
 Review trading-related data such as:

 - Recent Trades – Is the price at which the bond is being offered competitive to recent trades of similar quantities on the same side of the market?
 How actively is the bond traded?
+To access, select the View Recent Trades hyperlink for any agency, municipal, or corporate bond.

 - Depth of Book Offering – How liquid is the market for this bond currently?
 How wide are bid/ask spreads?